Synthetixio/SIPs/SCCP/sccp-64.md

 <!--A short (~200 word) description of the variable change proposed.-->

-Increasing fees to 20 bp on iBTC should help reduce the gap against the oracle price push.
+Increasing fees by 20 bp to 50 bp on iBTC should help reduce the gap against the oracle price push.

 ## Motivation